Landing Zone Peanuts: History

 The base was located approximately 5 km southwest of Khe Sanh Combat Base and 4 km north of Lang Vei.
 It was originally established by the 1st Cavalry Division during Operation Pegasus, the relief of Khe Sanh.

 Companies A and B, 1st Battalion, 5th Cavalry Regiment and Company A, 1st Battalion, 77th Artillery Regiment were located at the base in early May 1968.
-On 4 May the base came under 120mm mortar and 122mm rocket fire.
-At approximately 16:30 three 122mm rockets impacted among approximately 2000 rounds of 105m ammunition that had been delivered just prior to the attack.
-The resultant fire and explosions, coupled with a direct hit on a 105mm gun section rendered one gun inoperational while the other two guns continued to function despite ammunition Cooking off.
-In the early morning of 5 May 1968 the base again received incoming 120mm mortar rounds and B-40 rockets followed by a sapper attack.
+On 4 May the base came under 120 mm mortar and 122 mm rocket fire.
+At approximately 16:30 three 122 mm rockets impacted among approximately 2000 rounds of 105 mm ammunition that had been delivered just prior to the attack.
+The resultant fire and explosions, coupled with a direct hit on a 105 mm gun section rendered one gun inoperational while the other two guns continued to function despite ammunition Cooking off.
+In the early morning of 5 May 1968 the base again received incoming 120 mm mortar rounds and B-40 rockets followed by a sapper attack.
 The attack was repelled with 32 People's Army of Vietnam (PAVN) soldiers killed inside the defensive wire.
 Due to its losses in both equipment and personnel, later on 5 May Company A 1/77th was extracted and repositioned at LZ Jane.
 Eleven US soldiers were killed in the 5 May attack.